Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Abstract

 \section{Abstract}

-We explore a phenomenological extension of the Polyakov–Nambu–Jona-Lasinio (PNJL) model by introducing a coupling between the Polyakov loop potential and the Hubble parameter $H(t)$, inspired by the hypothesis that the QCD vacuum, particularly in the confined phase, may be sensitive to the large-scale dynamics of the universe.
-The coupling term, proportional to $(H(t)/H_0)^d f(\Phi)$, vanishes in the deconfined regime and acts as a dynamical dark energy contribution at late times, without invoking a fundamental cosmological constant.
-This framework maintains the thermodynamic consistency of the PNJL model and introduces a minimal modification to the effective potential, controlled by a single exponent $d$.
-We confront the model with low-redshift cosmological data, including cosmic chronometers, Type Ia supernovae, HII galaxies, and quasars.
-Using a Bayesian Monte Carlo analysis, we derive constraints on the model parameters and compare its performance with $\Lambda$CDM.
-Our results show that the modified PNJL cosmology provides a statistically competitive fit to current data, within 68\% C.L., while offering a theoretically motivated alternative to standard dark energy scenarios.
-We discuss the implications for QCD in curved spacetime and suggest avenues for further theoretical and observational investigation.
+We explore a phenomenological extension of the Polyakov–Nambu–Jona-Lasinio (PNJL) model by introducing a curvature-sensitive effective contribution to the Polyakov loop potential, motivated by the hypothesis that the non-perturbative QCD vacuum in the confined phase may retain a residual sensitivity to cosmic expansion.
+In a spatially flat FLRW background, this modification reduces to a term proportional to $\alpha(H/H_0)^d f(\Phi, \Phi^*)$, which naturally vanishes in the deconfined regime and behaves as an effective dynamical vacuum component at late times, without invoking a fundamental cosmological constant.
+The construction provides an effective thermodynamic description of the QCD sector within an adiabatic framework and introduces a minimal phenomenological extension characterized by the exponent $d$ and the amplitude parameter $\alpha$.
+We analyze the cosmological implications at the background level and confront the model with low-redshift observations, including cosmic chronometers, Type Ia supernovae, HII galaxies, and quasars.
+Using Bayesian Monte Carlo techniques, we constrain the model parameters and compare its performance with $\Lambda$CDM.
+Our results indicate that the modified PNJL cosmology provides a statistically competitive fit to current data while allowing small departures from $\Lambda$CDM within observational uncertainties.
+We also investigate the impact of the coupling on the QCD phase diagram and the critical end point.
+The framework offers a tractable effective approach to connect confinement physics with late-time cosmology and suggests directions for further theoretical development in QCD under curved backgrounds.